hvnsweeting/fmlimg/README.rst

 PyFML hackathon #2
 ==================

-Write an simple uploader using Flask and Bootstrap3.
+Write a simple uploader using Flask and Bootstrap3.